UKCloud/documentation/articles/other/other-ref-sla-definition.md

 Subject to the service level agreement (SLA) limitations detailed below, the service will be considered unavailable (and an SLA event will be deemed as having taken place) if UKCloud's monitoring detects that the service or component has failed for five consecutive minutes.
 The total number of minutes that the service is unavailable is measured from the time that UKCloud confirms the SLA event has occurred until the time that UKCloud resolves the issue and the service becomes available to the customer.
 If two or more SLA events occur simultaneously, the SLA event with the longest duration will be used to determine the total number of minutes for which the service was unavailable.

-UKCloud calculates availability by monitoring specific components and then using the following formula to determine the percentage that a service was available for:

-`P = (A - B) x 100`

-Where:

-- `P` = Percentage availability

-- `A` = Total number of minutes in month

-- `B` = Total number of whole minutes that service is unavailable

 ## Service Credits

 If the availability of the service for a particular month falls below the availability commitment specified in the applicable SLA (subject to the SLA limitations provided below), customers will be eligible to request Service Credits.

 Service Credits will be calculated as a percentage of the fees billed for the monthly period during which the SLA event occurred (to be applied at the end of the billing cycle, or of the subsequent cycle if a claim is made after an invoice has been paid).
 For some examples of how this might work for different services, see [*Worked examples*](#worked-examples) later in this article.

-To request a Service Credit, you must raise a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal within 30 calendar days of the suspected SLA event.
-UKCloud will review the request and issue a Service Credit if applicable either during that billing cycle or the subsequent one if the claim is made just after an invoice has been paid.

 > [!NOTE]
 > You will not be eligible to receive a Service Credit if your account has any undisputed payments outstanding beyond their due date or you are in violation of UKCloud's Terms and Conditions including the UKCloud System Interconnect Security Policy (SISP).